 The Town Council will oversee the program and has overall governance authority.
-Decisions regarding Durham Community Power, such as amending and modifying program goals or this Electric Aggregation Plan (in accordance with RSA 53-E:7, IX), adoption of Energy Portfolio Risk Management, Retail Rates, and Financial Reserve policies (to govern the program's power procurement and rate-setting decisions) will be made at duly noticed public meetings.
+Decisions regarding Durham Community Power, such as amending and modifying program goals or this Electric Aggregation Plan (in accordance with RSA 53-E:7, IX), adoption of Energy Risk Management and Financial Reserve policies-Energy Portfolio Risk Management, Retail Rates, and Financial Reserve policies (to govern the program's power procurement and rate-setting decisions) and approval of customer rates, will be made at duly noticed public meetings.